Cycle classes on the moduli of K3 surfaces in positive characteristic

 Now, we also have an expansion

-We have already given the left hand side an $F$-structure and the isomorphisms above give $F$-structures on each multiplicand of the right hand side.
-However, it follows from (\ref{3x3 compatability}) and the fact that the tensor product on graded line bundles is symmetric monoidal that those two $F$-structures are the same.
+We have already given the left hand side an $F$-structure and the isomorphisms above give $F$-structures on each factor of the right hand side.
+However, it follows from (\ref{3x3 compatability}) and the fact that the tensor product on graded line bundles is symmetric monoidal (see \cite[Ch.\ I]{knudsen76}) that those two $F$-structures are the same.